mcdonnellb/Boggle-online/README.md

 *
 *

+## Quirks
+Next, in order for our input method to work  correctly in the deployed mock terminal,
+we need to add a new line character at the  end of the text inside the input method.
+This is due to an odd quirk in the software  we used to create the mock terminal.
+Without this extra line, the text for the import  request will not show up in the terminal.
+Any time you use the input method in your own project,  please keep this in mind when you come to deploy.

 ## Future Development
 This game is best suited as a multi-player game which would really enhance the user experience and emotional attachement to the game.
 This is something I plan on working on for future iterations.